1 Day Akagera National Park Safari From Kigali

 Your Questions, Answered

-What are my chances of seeing the Big Five?
+What are my chances of seeing the Big Five in 1 day?

-Wildlife doesn't run on a schedule, but your chances are significantly higher with us.
+Wildlife doesn't run on a schedule, but you have the best shot at sighting the BIG 5 with us.
 This is all we do.
-We maintain a large fleet of safari cars in the park at any given time, all connected through our proprietary live sightings network.
+We maintain a large fleet of safari cars in the park at all times, connected through our proprietary live-sightings network.
 Our guides receive real-time updates on animal locations throughout the day.
-We also have up-to-date meteorological data from both Tanzania and Rwanda—Akagera sits right at the border, and weather patterns affect animal behavior.
-Most private safaris see 4 of the 5, with the leopard being most elusive as it's primarily nocturnal.
+We also have current meteorological data from Tanzania and Rwanda.
+Akagera sits right at the border.
+Weather patterns affect animal behavior.
+Most private safaris see 4 of the 5 species.
+The leopard is the most elusive because it is primarily nocturnal.

 Will I see hippos and crocodiles?

 Yes.
-Lake Ihema and Lake Mihindi reliably deliver both.
-These are the closest thing to guaranteed sightings in Akagera.
+Lake Ihema and Lake Mihindi reliably deliver both and are the closest to guaranteed sightings in Akagera.

 Will I see the Shoebill Stork?

-The Shoebill is an extremely rare bird, not extinct but critically endangered.
-You might spot it by chance, but sightings are very rare.
-Birders specifically interested in tracking the Shoebill or other rare birds should book a 2-day or longer safari that includes a specialist birding guide who can dedicate time to tracking your bird of interest.
+The Shoebill is a rare bird, not extinct but critically endangered.
+You might spot it by chance, but sightings are rare.
+Birders interested in tracking the Shoebill or other rare birds should book a 2-day or longer safari with a specialist birding guide who can dedicate time to finding their target bird.

-How close do we get to animals?
-Do I need binoculars?
+How close will we be to the animals?
+Should I bring binoculars?

-We provide binoculars, mainly to include you in the tracking experience.
+We provide binoculars to include you in the tracking experience.
 You'll notice our guides rely on other signs and their trained eyes to locate wildlife.
-What we consider a "sighting" is your safari car parked 3-20 meters from the animal.
-Sometimes they come even closer—you remain completely safe inside the vehicle.
+We consider a "sighting" when your safari car is parked 3-20 meters from the animal.
+Sometimes they come even closer.
+You remain completely safe inside the vehicle.

-Is Akagera safari worth it compared to other African parks?
+Is the Akagera safari worth it compared to other African parks?

 Safety & Emergency